priyasangwan23/loginForm-/README.md

-Login & Registration Form with MongoDB
+🚀 Login & Registration Form with MongoDB

-A simple full-stack web application that allows users to submit their login/registration details through a stylish animated form.
-The data is sent from the frontend to the backend and stored securely in a cloud database.
+A simple full-stack web application where users can register using a stylish animated form.
+The user data is sent from the frontend to the backend and stored in a cloud database.

-This project demonstrates how a frontend interface communicates with a backend API and saves data in a database.
+This project demonstrates frontend ↔ backend communication and database integration in a beginner-friendly way.

-Features
+✨ Features

-Animated wave-style input labels
+✅ Animated Wave Label Login Form

-Clean and responsive UI
+✅ Clean and responsive UI

-Frontend to backend communication using fetch
+✅ Frontend to Backend communication using fetch()

-Data storage in MongoDB Atlas
+✅ REST API built with Express.js

-Backend built using Express.js
+✅ Data stored in MongoDB Atlas

-Database interaction using Mongoose
+✅ Database interaction using Mongoose

-Tech Stack
+🛠 Tech Stack

-Frontend
+🎨 Frontend

 HTML